Adversarial Attacks on Medical Hyperspectral Imaging Exploiting Spectral-Spatial Dependencies and Multiscale Features: Experiments

-Across baseline classifiers, the effect is even more pronounced.
-On the Brain dataset, tumor misclassification rates reach $92.02\%$ for HybridSN, $95.35\%$ for SSRN, and $91.54\%$ for SACNet, reducing tumor accuracy to single-digit levels.
-The particularly severe degradation on SSRN suggests that models relying on residual spectral--spatial coupling are highly vulnerable to locally coherent, multiscale perturbations that induce boundary shifts in lesion regions.
+It is worth emphasizing the extreme values observed in Tables~\ref{gu.t1} and \ref{gu.t2}, where some non-lesion categories exhibit nearly perfect classification accuracy across baseline classifiers.
+This does not indicate a failure of the attack but reflects two intrinsic properties of the setting.
+First, standard HSI classifiers such as HybridSN, SSRN, SACNet, and Dual-Stream already achieve near-perfect accuracy on clean images for non-lesion tissues (Normal, Hypervascularized, Background in Brain; Normal in MDC).
+Since the targeted loss function predominantly drives the gradient updates towards lesion regions, the perturbations naturally concentrate on these areas, leaving non-lesion classes largely unaffected.
+In contrast, defense-oriented networks (RCCA, WFSS, AIAF, S\textsuperscript{3}ANet) cannot achieve strict $100\%$ accuracy on clean images due to the robustness–accuracy trade-off, and thus exhibit slight accuracy degradation after attacks.
+These patterns highlight the selectivity of our attack rather than any ineffectiveness.

-On the MDC dataset, a similar targeted behavior is observed.
-Normal tissue accuracy remains at $100\%$ across all baseline classifiers, whereas cancer samples experience substantial degradation, with misclassification rates of $89.69\%$, $86.38\%$, $90.44\%$, and $67.36\%$ for HybridSN, SSRN, SACNet, and Dual-Stream, respectively.
-This asymmetric shift from positive (cancer) to negative (normal) predictions corresponds to the most harmful clinical error mode.
+On the Brain dataset, tumor accuracy drops to single digits across all classifiers: $7.98\%$ for HybridSN, $4.65\%$ for SSRN, and $8.46\%$ for SACNet.
+The lowest value for SSRN suggests that residual spectral–spatial coupling is particularly vulnerable to locally coherent, multiscale perturbations, amplifying boundary shifts in lesion regions.

-Defense-oriented networks improve robustness in terms of global accuracy but remain vulnerable to targeted perturbations.
-Under RCCA and WFSS, Brain tumor accuracy decreases to $31.41\%$ and $37.68\%$, respectively, while MDC cancer accuracy drops to $55.32\%$ and $54.73\%$.
-Similar trends are observed for AIAF and S\textsuperscript{3}ANet, where tumor accuracy on Brain falls below $30\%$, and cancer accuracy on MDC approaches $33\%$.
-These results indicate that existing defenses primarily preserve average performance rather than safeguarding clinically critical lesion classes.
+On the MDC dataset (Normal vs.\ Cancer), our method maintains nearly $100\%$ accuracy for Normal while sharply degrading Cancer performance (e.g., $10.31\%$, $13.62\%$, $9.56\%$, and $32.64\%$ accuracy across classifiers).
+This constitutes a targeted shift from positive to negative—precisely the most harmful clinical error mode—mirroring the Brain results and aligning with the design intent of our attack.